| Criticisms & Covid-19 Email From: William Gibbons Jr

 I already have the same, or a similar, thing in another document.
 Sometimes

-As always, may God guide each of us through these
+even in the same newsletter. _____________ As always, may God guide each of us through these

 unsettling times, and keep us mindful of sharing the gifts and blessings